nimirz/ShapeAtlas/README.md

 #### 1. Convert mesh files to `.vtk` files
 Ensure all of your mesh files are in one folder, saved as PLY or STL files.
 Open a terminal and run:
 ```
- python preprocessing/convert.py --input inputfolder --type filetype
+ python preprocessing/convert.py --type filetype [--input inputfolder]
  ```
-where input folder is the folder with your mesh files, and filetype is the type of file to convert from ( enter *stl* or  *ply*).
+where  filetype is the type of file to convert from ( enter *stl* or  *ply*) and input folder is the folder with your mesh files.
+If input folder is not specified, the program will look for mesh files in the **data/mesh/unaligned** directory.
 Files will be converted and saved in the input folder.

 #### 2. Align mesh files
 If mesh files are not scaled and aligned, place a few landmarks on each mesh file (not many needed for coarse alignment; usually 5-10 evenly distributed around the object).
 Landmarks should have point correspondence between objects and be placed in the same order on every object.
 There are many software options for placing landmarks, but [MITK](https://www.mitk.org/wiki/The_Medical_Imaging_Interaction_Toolkit_(MITK)) is open-source, allows input of VTK mesh files, and export of MPS landmark files.
-Save your landmark files with the same name as your corresponding mesh file and as a 'mps' file.
+Save your landmark files with the same name as your corresponding mesh file and as a *.mps* file.
 It is important your filenames closely match (**adding leading zeroes if you have double digit sample numbers!**) or the alignment will not work properly.
+The landmarks should be saved in the **data/landmarks** folder, and your mesh files should be in **data/mesh/unaligned**.

 To align your files, run:
 ```
-python preprocessing/align.py [--config configfile]
+python preprocessing/align.py
 ```
-The meshes will be aligned and scaled, and then saved in the "model_runs" directory specified in the config file.
-This will also create an 'initial_template.vtk' that is simply your first sample in the list.
+The meshes will be aligned and scaled, and then saved in the **data/mesh/aligned** directory.
+To check the alignment, you can open up the files in paraview.

 #### 3. Create deformetrica files
-Open up the 'parameters.csv' file to specify the parameters for your model run.
-This is what will alter how well the deformation fits your series of shapes.
+Open up the *parameters.csv* file to specify the parameters for your model run.
+The parameters will alter how well the deformation fits your series of shapes.
 Important parameters to alter:
-    - expname: enter the experiment name that is in your config file
+    - expname: make sure you use a unique name for your model run and use the same name in the next steps
     - object_id: the name of the objects that you are morphing
     - object_kernel_width and deformation_kernel_width: these are the parameters that will most impact your morphing.
 It will impact the number of control points on the surface, and thus how detailed your morphing is.
 Too large a number and there will be only a few control points, and overall movement in your shapes, not detailed movement.
 Too small and there will be small changes on the surface of your mesh files, but not an overall shift.
     - noise_std: how noisy the morphing is, generally set from 0.1 - 1